Evidence Level

 1

 ALC significantly reduced pain compared to placebo (weighted mean difference favoring ALC).
 Effects most consistent for diabetic peripheral neuropathy, where ALC also improved nerve conduction velocity.
-Some chemotherapy-induced neuropathy trials showed mixed results, with one trial reporting WORSENED neuropathy with ALC during taxane-based chemotherapy — suggesting timing relative to chemotherapy matters.
+Some chemotherapy-induced neuropathy trials showed mixed results, with one trial reporting worsened neuropathy with ALC during taxane-based chemotherapy — suggesting timing relative to chemotherapy matters.
 Generally well-tolerated.

 2

 ALC significantly reduced depressive symptoms vs placebo (SMD = -1.10, 95%CI: -1.65 to -0.56).
 In direct comparisons with antidepressants (fluoxetine, amisulpride), ALC showed comparable efficacy with significantly fewer adverse events.
 Effects most consistent in older adults with mild-to-moderate depression.
-Authors emphasize need for larger RCTs in younger populations and head-to-head comparisons with newer antidepressants.
+Authors emphasize need for larger clinical trials in younger populations and head-to-head comparisons with newer antidepressants.

 3